markchitty/umunandi.org/readme.md

 `$ cd vvv`
 `$ git checkout tags/1.4.1 -b 1.4.1`

-1. **Configure dev env** - Run the config script to configure the umunandi.test web-site in VVV
+1. **Configure dev env** - Run the `umunandi.config.sh` config script
 `$ ../umunandi.org/vvv-setup/umunandi.config.sh`
+This prepares the VVV vm to create a new *umunandi.test* web site.

-1. **Provision dev machine** - Downloads the VM image and configures it (may take a few mins)
+1. **Provision dev machine** - Run:
 `$ vagrant up`
+This downloads the VM image and configures it (may take a few mins).
 The vagrant provisioning script will ask you for your password so that it can update your hosts file with local DNS entries for *umunandi.test*.
+To read more about vagrant and what it can do, run `vagrant` from the vvv directory.

 1. Point your browser to <http://umunandi.test> to browse the website.
 The WordPress admin page is available at <http://umunandi.test/wp-admin>.
+You can login with [VVV's default credentials](https://varyingvagrantvagrants.org/docs/en-US/default-credentials/).

 2. The Umunandi site is built as a WordPress theme based on [Roots](https://roots.io/).
-Roots uses grunt to build js and less.
+Roots uses *grunt* to build js and less/css assets.
 To install and run grunt:

 ```
 $ cd ./umunandi.org/web/app/themes/umunandi